tldr-pages/tldr/pages/linux/yum.md

 # yum

-> Package management utility for RHEL, Feodra, and CentOS (for older versions).
+> Package management utility for RHEL, Fedora, and CentOS (for older versions).

 - Synchronize list of packages and versions available.
 This should be run first, before running subsequent yum commands: